dcpesses/code-whisperer/README.md

 <!-- # React - TypeScript and GitHub Actions Template with Vite -->
 # Vite, React and GitHub Actions

-This a React 18 + TypeScript + Vitest and React Testing Library + GitHub Actions starter template built with Vite.
+This a React 18 + Redux + TypeScript + Vitest and React Testing Library + GitHub Actions starter template built with Vite.

 Based on https://github.com/pchmn/vite-react-ts-ghactions-template/